BigQuery Security – IAM, Encryption & Row-Level

 • is a table that is created in a dataset and is linked to the external data source.

-• access controls can be used to share the table with others who also have access to the underlying external data source, and you can query the table at any time.
+• access controls can be used to share the table with others who also have access to the underlying external data source.

 • Temporary Table